Tandashi/YTSync-Plugin/README.md

 ## Installation

 ### Native Plugin for Chrome and Firefox
+**Note: Will have slower releases compared to the Tampermonkey version since releasing in the app store need more time to verify new updates.
+The store version are still the prefered versions though.**

-There is also a native version available for those who do not want to install Tampermonkey.
+There is a native version available for those who do not want to install Tampermonkey.

 - [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/ytsync/)
 - [Chrome](https://chrome.google.com/webstore/detail/ytsync/djjmipmoebdhkblgmllkehfghaekbimi)